roman-milk/roman-milk.github.io/cvsn.md

  Robin took a pencil and started making some changes almost immediately.
 Where I had a large arch that led into both of the new rooms, Robin created a series of doors changing the flow completely, and making it a little easier to close off the family room, ideal for when the little girls where camped out in there.
 As for upstairs, I didn't really have a good idea of how to make it work, and Robin changed things drastically.
 Her version looked to be a lot more work, but it would work out with a large playroom that the girls rooms opened into, and adding a large bedroom with bath and walk-in closet for Beth.

  She was just explaining the reasoning for laying it out that way, and how the plumbing would be much simplified, when Beth walked in the door.
 Debbie excused herself to the kitchen with an announcement that dinner would be ready in just a minute.
 We had just a minute to start explaining the layout to Beth, when dinner was served.
 Debbie set the girls up TV trays in the living room, while the 6 adults crowded around our table.
-Report_Story #2